mircealungu/mircea/thoughtstream.md

-the line that divides good and evil cuts through the heart of every man. i always thought this was a remarcabile thing to say. i think i could see it in my heart, but every man? and evil, not merely weakness, imperfection, or other ways of missing the mark? i can think of people that i can't imagine doing evil.
+the line that divides good and evil cuts through the heart of every man. i always thought this was a remarcabile thing to say. i think i could see it in my heart, but every man? and evil, not merely weakness, imperfection, or other ways of missing the mark?

-if it were about missing the mark of a good life, it could be interpreted the same way as "happy families are all alike while unhappy families are all unhappy in their own way" of tolstoi. all perfect people are all alike, and each imperfect one is imperfect in their own way.
+if it were about missing the mark of a good life, it could be interpreted the same way as "happy families are all alike, while unhappy families are all unhappy in their own way" of tolstoi. perfect people are all alike, and each imperfect one is imperfect in their own way.

 i guess it's time to read solzhenitsyn.